OCH News

 Media Guidelines

 On-duty reporters/photographers are not permitted in Ozarks Community Hospital without the permission of our Communications Department.
-Upon entering, media representatives must immediately report to Admissions or Administration and ask for Samantha Bower, Communications & Content Specialist.
+Upon entering, media representatives must immediately report to Admissions or Administration and ask for Alexandra O’Dell, Public Relations Manager.
 Reporters and photographers are expected to wear proper identification including an “OCH Media Badge” while at Ozarks Community Hospital.
 Reporters and photographers who are not accompanied by a member of the OCH Communications Department will be immediately escorted from the building.

 Videotaping and interviewing without the department’s involvement is only permitted off the hospital campus (outside the hospital buildings and beyond hospital property from the street).
 Reporters and photographers will be asked to leave the premises if found to be interfering with patients and hospital business.